GComitini/redrum/README.md

-# lipsum
+# redrum

-150 paragraphs of Lorem ipsum dummy text for LaTeX.
+150 paragraphs of All work and no play dummy text for LaTeX.

+This is a fork of [lipsum](https://github.com/PhelypeOleinik/lipsum) by Patrick Happel <patrick.happel@rub.de> and Phelype Oleinik
+<phelype.oleinik@latex-project.org>.

 ## Install

 In most cases it is not requried to install this package manually, it is included in the major tex-distributions.
-If, for some reason, you want install it manually, run lipsum.ins through (pdf)latex to generate the style file.
-To generate the documentation, run lispum.dtx through a latex program that understands utf8 input (XeLaTeX or lualatex).
+If, for some reason, you want install it manually, run redrum.ins through (pdf)latex to generate the style file.
+To generate the documentation, run redrum.dtx through a latex program that understands utf8 input (XeLaTeX or lualatex).

 ## Usage